alexdrone/Render/README.md

 ###Integration with UIKit

 *Components* are plain UIViews, so they can be used inside a vanilla view hierarchy with *autolayout* or *layoutSubviews*.
-Similiarly plain vanilla UIViews (UIKit components or custom ones) can be wrapped in a `ComponentNode` (so they can be part of a `ComponentView` or a `StaticComponentView`).
+Similarly plain vanilla UIViews (UIKit components or custom ones) can be wrapped in a `ComponentNode` (so they can be part of a `ComponentView` or a `StaticComponentView`).

 The framework doesn't force you to use the Component abstraction.
 You can use normal UIViews with autolayout inside a component or vice versa.
 This is probably one of the biggest difference from Facebook's `ComponentKit`.